Accreditation Stages 2 to 4

 Coaches will progress riders who demonstrate confident and competent riding of these drills.
-Pass the assessment in this session and gain your green slip to proceed to Stage 4.
+Pass the assessment to proceed to Stage 4.

 Accreditation STAGE 4

 This is a test of track craft for candidates to demonstrate the skills learned so that they can safely ride the Structured Quality Training (SQT) sessions.
 You will need to prove your fitness by staying on the track for thirty five minutes whilst completing a series of drills learnt at Stage 3 in sequence.

 Once Accreditation is gained, access is available to Structured Quality Training (SQT).